 - In the event of a critical campus incident, you will be notified through our Parent Notice system.

 - Our website offers an overview of campus resources and services as well as updates of special interest to parents.

-- The Calendar & Handbook for Badger Families is filled with important dates and resources and contains a section on the first-year experience.
-It is distributed to parents of new students at SOAR each summer and is mailed to parents of current students who request a copy via our online form.
-A digital copy of the calendar is also available for download (PDF format, 8 MB).
+- The Parent Calendar is filled with important dates and resources and contains a section on the first-year experience.
+It is distributed to parents of new students at SOAR each summer.
+A digital copy of the calendar is also available for download.

 - A few times throughout the year, we will notify you of a webchat about a particular topic.
 This is an opportunity to see what other parents are asking or to submit a question to campus experts.

 - You will receive an invitation to participate in upcoming Parent and Family event opportunities, such as Badger Family Spring Visit in April each year.